DHI/MIKE.FEWSAdaptor/README.md

 The DFS DataValueType has the values Instantaneous, Accumulated, StepAccumulated, MeanStepBackward, MeanStepForward.
 Default is Instantaneous.

+## DfsuToNetCDF
+DfsuFileName [mandatory] Input Dfsu file name NetcdfFileName [mandatory] Location file name WriteOnlyGeometry [optional] Write geometry UGRID  0 -  write full file, 1 - write only geometry to be used as geometry definition in FEWS.
+Default 0
+ItemNumber [optional] (1 - based) to be written from Dfsu file.
+Default 1 TimeStepIndex [optional] (0 based) of the first time step from Dfsu to be saved in NetCdf.
+Default 0 LoadEveryStep [optional]  Load every n step.
+Default 1 MaxNumInCommit$ [optional] Maximun number of values in one commit.
+Can be used to optimize memory use / speed.
+Default 10000000

+Comments:
+Different tools like QGIS, ParaView supporting this format.
+It is posible to animate NetCDF created from Dfsu in QGIS.
+Log file contain info about files, used and total time of the data processing.
+Those info can be used for the performance optimization using the start time load every step, and Maximun number of values in one commit.

 #	Module configuration files
 A set of module configuration files is provided as a template for the FEWS configuration.